aws-solutions-library-samples/guidance-for-integrating-3rd-party-saas-data-with-amazon-appflow-on-aws/README.md

 ## Prerequisites
 For being able to follow this solution, you will need:
 - An AWS account with sufficient permissions to deploy this solution.
-- Supported SaaS application, such as Salesforce or ServiceNow, from the [AppFlow supported applications](https://docs.aws.amazon.com/appflow/latest/userguide/app-specific.html).
+- Have a SaaS application, such as Salesforce or ServiceNow, that is supported and meets the requirements found [here](https://docs.aws.amazon.com/appflow/latest/userguide/app-specific.html) for their respective applications.
-- Meet the requirements specific to your application.
-Please find and review the requirements for your application [here](https://docs.aws.amazon.com/appflow/latest/userguide/app-specific.html).

 ## Deploying Solution
 In this guidance, we are going to import Salesforce opportunities into S3 as they are created, and create a pipeline to transform the dataset and make it avaiable to import into QuickSight.